Unfortunately, it is not the guy that Wall Street was hoping would win. Investors took out their disappointment by selling. That is a mistake.

 The financial markets, despite their awareness of the looming January 1 deadline, decided it was time to panic.
 Since Wednesday, the stock market experienced a wave of selling that drove the averages down by over 3.5 percent.

 I believe a good deal of this new-found pessimism can be traced to many investors' disappointment that Romney lost the election and the GOP, despite spending billions, failed to win a mandate on the economy.
-Sure, if one simply focuses on what will happen to this country if nothing is done to extend the Bush tax cuts and avoid automatic spending cuts,
+Sure, if one simply focuses on what will happen to this country if nothing is done to extend the Bush tax cuts and avoid automatic spending cuts, then the panic we see in the markets this week may be justified.

 However, I doubt that neither the President nor Congress will allow that to happen.
 The economy is only beginning to find its footing.
 A double whammy of tax increases and spending cuts at this juncture could easily drive the economy back into recession.
 Clearly, John Boehner wants a deal.
 Obama does as well.
 So why the market believes Romney could find a solution but Obama can't seems a bit fishy to me.